-Something awesome about uWSGI is how easy it is to utilize multiple cores in our machine by specifying how many threads and processes we want to use.
+Something awesome about uWSGI is its ability to utilize multiple cores in our machine by specifying how many threads and processes we want to use.
 If your machine is equipped with multiple CPU cores, here's how easy it is to utilize them:

 This will output each worker created as well as the cores utilized:

-Keep in mind that uWSGI processes don't get killed by simply Control+Cing in the terminal.
+Remember that uWSGI processes aren't killed by simply Control+Cing in the terminal.
 Remember to kill unwanted uWSGI processes by using

 pkill -9 uwsgi.

 We've proven that we can serve our app via the uWSGI CLI, but we want our app to persist forever behind a registered domain name.
 We need a way for Nginx to hook into our uWSGI process with all the flags we passed via the CLI (such as the uWSGI plugin to use, our virtual environment location, etc.).
 Luckily, we can save the flags/values we passed into the CLI to an